dhelly/udemy-dl-windows/README.md

                         Lecture to end at (default is last) -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output directory
-  -v, --version         Display the version of udemy-dl and exit
+  -s, --save-links      Do not download but save links to a file -v, --version         Display the version of udemy-dl and exit
 ```